abi-chmend/librocast/reports/week6_status_report.md

     1. Goals from the last week

-       - Implement user registration and login validation using Google Firebase.

-    2. Implementing user sign up and login feature with basic fill out form using Firebase Authentication and React components while studying and practicing.
-Also contributed in the living document.
-    3. Goals:
        - More practicing React
        - Learn how to read and update data in Firebase from the client

+    2. Practiced React to help frontend team.
+Contributed in the living document.
+    4. Goals:
+      - Implement React component to read and write database in Firebase.
+      - Add database to Firebase
+      - Convert book data to Firebase

   - Alyssa Allums
     1. Goals from the last week: